Identify | Disrupt |

 Q: How are payments made?

-Payments are made by electronic bank transfer to a verified bank account in the submitter’s name, denominated in United States Dollars (USD).
+Payments are made by electronic bank transfer to a verified bank account in the Tipster’s name, denominated in United States Dollars (USD).
 All foreign exchange fees, transfer charges, and banking costs are the responsibility of the submitter.
-Each bounty is processed through a transparent, auditable escrow system operated by CSI.
+Each bounty is processed through a transparent, auditable system operated by CSI.

 Q: Is payment guaranteed?